jfasch/jfasch-home/trainings/material/soup/linux/hardware/pwm/topic.rst

                  avoid conflicts with kernel driver which might have grabbed the channel for their own purposes.
 .. [#dim-not-linear] The brightness is not quite linear with the duty
-		     cycle, this is why the value might look a bit odd.
+		     cycle, this is why the values might look a bit odd.